AlirezaRoshanzamir/continuous-delivery-course/8-build-and-deployment-scripting/presentation.md

 - Build In Traceability from Binaries to Version Control
   - Some packages such a JAR files can include metadata.
   - You can use simple MD5 hashing.
-- Don’t Check Binaries into Version Control as Part of Your Build
+- Don't Check Binaries into Version Control as Part of Your Build
   - The rule of thumb is not to check in anything created as part of your build, test, and deploy cycle into source control.
 - Test Targets Should Not Fail the Build
   - Make the failure set a ﬂag but fail the build later, after generating more useful reports or running a more complete set of tests.